Apps | Sayv Ilahsiav

 Users think in time, not system folders.

-Structure must align with mental models.
+Structure must mimic mental models.

 04